atishpoojary/Lambda-blog-test/README.md

 Python version: Python 3.7.5

 ## Note:
+I used Pycharm, you can also add the dependecy through Pycharm-> Preferences ->Project Interpreter-> "+" button
 ## Best to have a virtualenv to run this project
 '''
  python3 -m venv /path/to/new/virtual/environment